Should I Use a Sternum Strap for Rucking?

 Despite these minor disadvantages, most ruckers find the benefits of a sternum strap far outweigh any potential downsides.
 The strap is an inexpensive way to make carrying a heavy pack much more comfortable and secure.

-Padding - Some straps have padded or cushioned sections for extra comfort against the chest.
+• Padding: Some sternum straps feature padded or cushioned sections that provide extra comfort against the chest.
+Padded straps help absorb impact and minimize irritation, enhancing overall rucking comfort.

 DIY Sternum Strap Solutions